CONSTITUTION AND BY-LAWS OF THE LAFAYETTE COLLEGE ALUMNI ASSOCIATION

 Section 5.
 VOTE.
 Only those present in person at such a meeting may vote.

 Section 1.
 MEMBERSHIP.
-The Alumni Council shall be composed of the elected and appointed officers of the Association and such number of Members-At-Large as the Alumni Council shall determine from time to time, provided, however, that the Alumni Council shall consist of no less than 12 nor more than 25 members.
+The Alumni Council shall be renamed Alumni Association Board.
+It shall be composed of the elected and appointed officers of the Association and such number of Members-At-Large as the Alumni Association Board shall determine from time to time, provided, however, that the Alumni Association Board shall consist of no less than 12 nor more than 25 members.

 Section 2 ELECTION.
-Members-At-Large of the Alumni Council shall be elected by the Alumni Council.
+Members-At-Large of the Alumni Association Board shall be elected by the Alumni Association Board.

 Section 3.
 TERM.

-(a) Members-At-Large shall be elected a term of two years or until their successors are elected.
-Members-At-Large may be elected to one or more successive terms.
+(a) Members-At-Large shall be elected a term of three years or until their successors are elected.
+Members-At-Large may be elected to a maximum of two successive terms.

 Section 5.
 MEETINGS.
-The Alumni Council shall meet at the call of the President or President-Elect or by the written request to the President of twenty-five percent of the Members-At-Large.
+Alumni Association Board shall meet at the call of the President or by the written request to the President of twenty-five percent of the Members-At-Large.
 In the event that a meeting is called by request of the Members-At-Large, it shall be convened not more than ten days after such notice.

 Section 7.
 QUORUM.
 Eight members shall be a quorum.

 Section 8 VACANCIES.
-In the event of a vacancy in the position of a Member-At-Large, the remaining members of the Alumni Council shall elect an Active Member of the Association to fill such vacancy.
+In the event of a vacancy in the position of a Member-At-Large, the remaining members of the Alumni Association Board shall elect an Active Member of the Association to fill such vacancy.